 Around -100 million years ago, the sea covers what will become the Land of Apt.
 At the bottom of the water, layers of sand settle; they take on a green colour due to the formation of a clay mineral containing iron, glauconite.

 ... and the Tropics

 Thanks to tectonic movements, the sea recedes.
 The climate is humid tropical.
-The green sands that emerge are constantly altered : some minerals, unstable under these new conditions, disappear and others appear.
-Gradually, green sandstones produce ochre sands, often yellow or orange, white sands and iron shield.
-Ochre is a natural pigment made of clay (kaolinite) and oxide-hydroxide that give the coloring that give the coloring.
+The green sands that emerge are constantly altered: some minerals, unstable under these new conditions, disappear and others appear.
+Gradually, green sandstones produce ocher sands, often yellow or orange, white sands and iron shield.
+Ocher is a natural pigment made of clay (kaolinite) and oxide-hydroxide that give the coloring.

-The ochre sands are born and the lands of this new continent are naturally colored.
+The ocher sands are born and the lands of this new continent are naturally colored.

 Jean Etienne Astier from Roussillon invents the washing and grinding of ochre.